googleads/googleads-adsense-examples/v2/dotnet/README.md

      to include your `ClientId` and `ClientSecret`.

 ## Run the Examples
+* Update `dotnet.csproj` with the `TargetFramework` you're using.
+The placeholder value is for .NET Core, so if that's your framework you will only need to replace 'X.X' with your version.
 * Build and run AdSenseSample.cs, which runs various examples against the AdSense Management API.
 For examples, if you are using .NET Core, you can use the command `dotnet run AdSenseSample.cs`.